Automatic topography of high-dimensional data sets by non-parametric Density Peak clustering: Methods

-The constant $Z$ entering the equation fixes the level of statistical confidence at which one decides to consider a cluster meaningful.
-It is a free parameter of our approach, but its value has a clear statistical interpretation.
-In section~\ref{sec:signif} and in Supp.
-Inf. we will describe a criterion for i choosing reasonable values of $Z$ in real applications.
+The constant $Z$ entering Heuristic~\ref{hr3} fixes the level of statistical confidence at which one decides to consider a cluster meaningful.
+It is the only free parameter of our approach, but its value has a clear statistical interpretation (see Figure~\ref{fig:heuristic}C for an illustrative example).
+Heuristic~\ref{hr3} is checked for all the clusters $c$ and $c'$ in order of decreasing $\log{\rho_{cc'}}$.
+Therefore, the implemented procedure performs a multimodality test based in the error estimated with PA$k$, which iteratively compares the difference between the estimated log-density at each pair of peaks (clusters) and the log-density estimated at the saddle point of the probability density function between them.
+This procedure prunes the set of clusters from those corresponding to density maxima that are not statistically robust, thus recovering the topography of the underlying probability function.

-Condition (\ref{eq:merge}) is checked for all the clusters $c$ and $c'$ in order of decreasing $-F_{cc'}$.
-This procedure allows pruning the set of clusters from those corresponding to density maxima that are not statistically robust, thus recovering the topography of the underlying probability function.
-Furthermore, the knowledge of the border densities between clusters allows finding the so-called halo, namely the set of points whose assignation is not reliable~\cite{AlexAle}.
-We here define as halo the points whose density is lower than the density of the lowest saddle point.
+Furthermore, the knowledge of the border densities between clusters allows to identify the set of points whose assignation is not reliable~\cite{AlexAle}.
+Indeed, DPA inherits from standard DP clustering the capability of classifying the points as `core' (those whose assignation is robust) or `halo' (they are assigned to a cluster but with a lower level of confidence).
+Points are classified as `halo' if their density is lower than the highest border density between the cluster at which they are assigned and any other cluster.